rstojnic/lazydata/README.md

 - Faceting multiple files into portable datasets
 - Storing data coming from databases and APIs
 - More remote storage options

+## Stay in touch

+This is an early stable release.
+To find out about new releases subscribe to our [new releases mailing list](http://eepurl.com/dFYLIL).

 ## Contributing